Registration is now open for the 2019 New England Newspaper Conference

 During the New England Newspaper Awards Luncheon, the top awards from the region will be announced including the Newspaper of the Year Awards, the prestigious Publick Occurrences Awards, New England First Amendment Award, Allan B. Rogers Editorial Award and the Bob Wallack Community Journalism Award will also be recognized.

 The New England Society of News Editors will present a panel on Possibilities and Pitfalls of Alternative Funding: Grants, Projects and Ethical Considerations.
 Seeking and utilizing “alternative funding” for projects has become more common in some newsrooms, and has long been part of the business model for public media.
-Panelists from The Boston Globe, Connecticut Public Broadcasting, The Ground Truth, and The Union Leader of Manchester, N.H., will discuss their experiences and challenges with this revenue stream.
+Panelists from The Boston Globe, Connecticut Public Broadcasting, The Ground Truth Project, and The New Hampshire Union Leader, will discuss their experiences and challenges with these revenue streams.

 - Charlie Sennott, Founder, The Ground Truth Project / Report for America